naqvijafar91/go-workshops/docs/12-testing.md

 ```

-Before implementing your own abstractions (as above) it is a good idea to search the Golang docs to see if there is already something you can use.
+Before implementing your abstractions (as above) it is a good idea to search the Golang docs to see if there is already something you can use.
 In the case above we could also use the standard library in the  [bytes](https://golang.org/pkg/bytes/)  package:

 ```
     func NewReader(b []byte) *Reader

 ```

-The Golang  [testing/iotest](https://golang.org/pkg/testing/iotest/)  package provides some Reader implementations which are slow or which cause errors to be thrown half way through reading.
+The Golang  [testing/iotest](https://golang.org/pkg/testing/iotest/)  package provides some Reader implementations which are slow or which cause errors to be thrown halfway through reading.
 These are ideal for resilience testing.

 -   Golang docs:  [testing/iotest](https://golang.org/pkg/testing/iotest/)